Free and open to everyone with internet access and a browser.

 - If you want to start playing a solo, learn something about the Blues scales and Blues licks.

-- You can generate chords, scales and backing tracks online
+- You can generate chords and scales online

 - Completely tabbed songs for beginners are for example Ramblin’, Before You Accuse Me or the intro from the Robert J. sessions.